jibolash/Eve/README.md

 - Update _config.yml with your desired settings
 - Update _includes/about.html with information about yourself
 - Add skills you have to showcase _includes/skills.html
 - Add projects you want to showcase to _includes/projects.html

+## Credits

+- Inspired by <a href="https://github.com/sergiokopplin/indigo">indigo</a>
+- Demo Profile Photo credit: <a href="https://www.pexels.com/photo/woman-wearing-eyeglasses-773371/">Tarzine Jackson</a>

 ## License